 You won’t want to go home.

-You’ll understand why Blue Ridge Parkway Attraction is so popular once you see it.
+You’ll understand why the Blue Ridge Parkway is so popular once you see it.

-You’ll adore the surroundings of three stunning landmarks:
+You’ll adore the surroundings of three stunning landmarks in this area:

 - Great Smoky Mountains National Park